SoftwareAG/webmethods-integration-examples/localdev_tools_importPackages2IS/README.md

 Designer Workstation 10.3 or higher.

-Please be aware that support for windows junctions have been intrduced as a fix to 10.3 ,so you will need at least:
+Please be aware that support for windows junctions have been intrduced as a fix to 10.3, so you will need at least:

 * Local Version Control Integration Plug-in to Designer 10.3 Fix 14 or higher
 * Service Development Plug-in to Designer 10.3 Fix 16 or higher

-## Preparation
+## Concept

 The batch file/ant properties should be created centrally for every project.
 This ensures that the proper loading order is defined.